History of Pomerania (1806–1933): Province of the Free State of Prussia

-After the Kaiser was forced to resign, the province became part of the Free State of Prussia within the Weimar Republic.
+After the German Emperor was forced to resign, the province became part of the Free State of Prussia within the Weimar Republic.

 German Revolution of 1918–1919

 During the German Revolution of 1918–1919, revolutionary councils of soldiers and workers took over the Pomeranian towns (Stralsund on November 9, Stettin, Greifswald, Pasewalk, Stargard, and Swinemünde on November 10, Barth, Bütow, Neustettin, Köslin, and Stolp on November 11).
-On January 5, 1919, "Workers' and Soldiers' Councils" ("Arbeiter- und Soldatenräte") were in charge of most of the province (231 towns and rural municipalities).
+On January 5, 1919, workers' and soldiers' councils ("Arbeiter- und Soldatenräte") were in charge of most of the province (231 towns and rural municipalities).
 The revolution was peaceful, no riots are reported.
 The councils were led by Social Democrats, who cooperated with the provincial administration.
 Of the 21 Landrat officials, only five were replaced, while of the three heads of the government regions ("Regierungspräsident") two were replaced (in Stralsund and Köslin) in 1919.

 On November 12, 1918, a decree was issued allowing farmworkers' unions to negotiate with farmers (Junkers).
 The decree further regulated work time and wages for farmworkers.

 On May 15, 1919, street fights and plunder occurred following Communist assemblies in Stettin.
 The revolt was put down by the military.
-In late August, strikes of farmworkers occurred in the counties of Neustettin and Belgard.
+In late August, strikes of farmworkers occurred in the counties of Neustettin (Szczecinek) and Belgard (Białogard).
 The power of the councils however declined, only a few were left in the larger towns in 1920.